matthew-pm/pmdt-practical/README.md

 </div>

 To reproduce this UI state:
-1. Navigate a product page
+1. Navigate to a product page
 2. Select the product options (size, color, etc.) and click the "Add to Bag" button
 3. The Minicart will automatically show

 #### Other Requirements
-You can use Adobe XD or Figma to design Variant B. If you use Figma, include a link to your design file at the top of [`pmdt-ux/review.md`](./pmdt-ux/review.md).
+You can use Adobe XD or Figma to design Variant B. If you use Figma, create a new file in this repo, `pmdt-ux/design.md`, and include a link to your design file within it.

 You should include any ideations or iterations.
 If you create low-fidelity wireframes or sketches, include those too!